cryl91/Jenkins-Zero-To-Hero/Interview_Questions.md

 A: Backing up Jenkins is a very easy process, there are multiple default and configured files and folders in Jenkins that you might want to backup.
 ```
   - Configuration: The `~/.jenkins` folder.
-You can use a tool like rsync to backup the entire directory to another location.
+You can use a tool like rsync(a shell command) to backup the entire directory to another location.

     - Plugins: Backup the plugins installed in Jenkins by copying the plugins directory located in JENKINS_HOME/plugins to another location.